nphias/mutualize/README.md

-# mutualize
+# Mutualize

 Mutualize is a mutual credit app that lets you create you own assets and exchange credits with others on the network comprising of the following zomes
-1. transactor for mutual credit  Design: https://hackmd.io/X9KFfDJZRS2vL9uLOq1oAg?both
+1. transactor for mutual credit  Design: https://hackmd.io/X9KFfDJZRS2vL9uLOq1oAg
 2. profiles for registration